Hejtmus/svelte-lightbox/README.md

 These props are customizable:

-### thumbnail `boolean`

-Enables thumbnail to be different from an actual image.
-In that case thumbnail has to be included as child component with prop slot equal to "thumbnail".
-Default `false`.

 ### thumbnailClasses `string`

 Standard HTML "class" for lightbox thumbnail parent div, this class applies to both, automatically generated thumbnail